Political views of Generation Z: Europe

 In the 2022 school elections in Sweden, in which 80% percent of all Swedish teenagers participated, 9% voted for left-wing parties, 21% voted for centre-left parties, 8% voted for a centrist party, 41% voted for centre-right parties, and 21% voted for a right-wing party.

-Political scientist George Tilley notes that, in the United Kingdom, while older people tend to vote for the Conservative Party, young people tend to choose the Labour Party, the Liberal Democratic Party, or the Green Party.
+Political scientist George Tilley notes that, in the United Kingdom, while older people tend to vote for the Conservative Party, young people tend to choose the Labour Party, the Liberal Democrats, or the Green Party.
 In the 2019 UK general election, the Labour Party had a 43-point lead over the Conservative Party among voters aged 18 to 24.
 Winning the support of young people does not necessarily translate to increasing young voters' turnouts in the UK, and positive reactions on social media may not lead to success at the ballot box.
 Despite reports of a surge in turnouts among young voters in the 2015 and 2017 United Kingdom general elections, statistical scrutiny by the British Elections Study revealed that the margin of error was too large to determine whether or not there was a significant increase or decrease in the number of young participants.
 In both cases, turnouts among those aged 18 to 24 was between 40% and 50%.

 Ahead of the 2025 German federal election, the left-wing party The Left saw a surge amongst younger voters in the last days before the election, and eventually, came first amongst 18-24 year old voters with 25% of the vote.
 The right-wing populist Alternative for Germany came second amongst the age group with 21% of the vote, stronger than with over 60-year olds.
-Amongst the 18-24 year olds, also a gender gap was visible, with 35% of women aged 18 to 24 voting for Die Linke and overall 60% of young women voting for left-wing parties (The Left, Social Democratic Party, The Greens), whilst amongst 18-24 year old men, Alternative for Germany came first with 27% of the vote and about 50% of men voting for right-wing parties (also including Christian Democratic Union and classical liberal Free Democratic Party).
+Amongst the 18-24 year olds, also a gender gap was visible, with 35% of women aged 18 to 24 voting for Die Linke and overall 60% of young women voting for left-wing parties (The Left, Social Democratic Party, The Greens), whilst amongst 18-24-year-old men, Alternative for Germany came first with 27% of the vote and about 50% of men voting for right-wing parties (also including Christian Democratic Union and classical liberal Free Democratic Party).